Safeguarding

 Safeguarding means:

-• Preventing harm to children’s health or development;
+• Preventing impairment of children's mental and physical health or development

-• Ensuring that children grow up with the provision of safe and effective care;
+• Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care

 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child.
 Safeguarding children and child protection guidance and legislation applies to all children up to the age of 18.